sebastbk/qb-django/design.md

 # Design Document

-This design document will cover views, models, and api calls for the quiz app.
+This design document will cover views, models, and api calls for the quiz bowl web application.

 ## Description

-Users can create questions with answers, question sets that compose of questions, from the lobby players can create and join rooms, re join an in progress quiz, or let match making setup a game for them.
+The original design has been scoped down to a single quiz format, the quiz bowl.
+This is a popular format in schools and universities.

+In the quiz bowl format a reader will read out the question until a contestant thinks they know the answer.
+Contestants must buzz in before the other contestants to answer the question, at which point the reader will stop reading the question.
+If the contestant gets the answer correct they will get a point; if the contestant gets the question incorrect then the other contestants have an opportunity to answer the question.

+Users may be given permission to create their own questions and a form (separate from the admin page) will be included to support this.
+Question moderation is left to the admins.

+Users have the option to join matchmaking via a quick join method which will automatically create a game among several players or joining/creating a game room.
 Each room has a host who has control over the room and quiz settings.
-Allowing for the host to set the number of players, teams, and well as the quiz format and questions.
-Format rules can be adjusted and the questions can be chosen by category or question set.
+The host can set the number of players, teams, and question categories.
+They also have control over starting the quiz.

 ## Contents